iamshirazi/CanadianElections/README.md

 * The 1867 election has been added to the project.
 Huge thanks to [Dr. Jack Lucas, Dr. Zach Taylor,](https://borealisdata.ca/file.xhtml?fileId=449029&version=2.0) and their team for creating and publishing the shapefiles for every federal district of every election in Canadian history.
 * A landing page was created, so now you can click a button to view any of the elections available
 * The Dockerfile was redone, so now you can host this entire project inside of a conatiner

-## How to run this project:
-1. Clone this repository
-2. Run: `pip install -r requirements.txt` to install all necessary libraries
-3. Run CanadianElection1867.py, CanadianElection2019.py and CanadianElection2021.py
-4. Copy the path of the /pages/main/elections.html file
-5. Paste the path into your browser to view all of the current electoral maps available